project-allocator/project-allocator/README.md

 Finally, you can check if everything is working by visiting [http://localhost:3000](http://localhost:3000) on your browser.

-You can also visit [http://localhost:8000/docs](http://localhost:8000/docs) to check the backend's Open API documentation.
+You can also visit [http://localhost:8000/docs](http://localhost:8000/docs) to check the backend's OpenAPI documentation.

 ## Setting up the Production Environment